FleekHQ/fleek-blog/content/posts/fleek-network-running-in-a-docker-container.md

 # Fleek Network: Running Ursa in a Docker container

+## Introduction

-Our [Docker](https://www.docker.com/) [image](https://docs.docker.com/engine/reference/commandline/images/) provides all the requirements to have Fleek Network running quickly and the following guide will provide you a quick reference to get you started with Docker!
+Our [Docker](https://www.docker.com/) [image](https://docs.docker.com/engine/reference/commandline/images/) provides all the requirements to have Fleek Network running quickly 🌈 and the following guide will provide you a quick reference to get you started with Docker 🔥!

 If you need a deep dive into Docker, check the oficial getting started [here](https://docs.docker.com/get-started/).